florianv/petrinet/README.md

 ### Colored Petri Nets

+Colored Petri Nets are not supported for execution atm, but you can get familiar with the future api (despite it will probably change a bit).

 In colored Petri Nets, tokens can carry data (color), place and Transition have a Color Set and arc expressions can manipulate the token colour when they transit through the arc.